Tomb of Khải Định: Architecture

 Khải Định's tomb contrasts from other Nguyễn dynasty tombs, not only in its much smaller size, but also with its more elaborate design, fusing Vietnamese and European styles including Baroque, Gothic and Neoclassical elements.
 The tomb is of a rectangular structure leaning against Châu Chữ Mountain in the outskirts of Huế.
 It is largely made of concrete, steel, iron, and slate, and the use of these "modern" materials, as opposed to wood or brick, "was thought to allude power and permanence."
 The entrance of the tomb complex features a grand staircase, which ends at the first terrace with a triple-arched memorial gateway, including images of "two five-clawed dragons contending over a flaming pearl."
 When closed, the entrance uses wrought iron gates made in France.

 Beyond the way is a salutation court (sân chào) with two rows of stone figures and animals lining the pathway to the tomb.
 The stone statues, a practice originating from China, were meant to protect the grave and guide the spirit of the deceased to and from the tomb.
 Unlike other Nguyễn dynasty tombs, which utilized crude stone figures along single rows, Khải Đinh's tomb features more detailed officers, attendants, and animals, and its more compact area necessitated using double rows.
 At the end of the path is a two-tiered octagonal reinforced concrete stele pavilion (nhà bia), unique compared to other Nguyễn dynasty tombs that had square pavilions.
 The Western-styled building has arched column entrances, with side panels decorated with the Chinese character for longevity, shòu (壽), and surrounded by bats, representing blessings.
-Written on the stele is a Classical Chinese biography of Khải Định, likely written by senior court officials but attributed to Khải Định's son and successor Bảo Đại.
-On each side of the pavilion are two tall columns (trụ biểu), "usually described as obelisks with a stupa" on top."
+Engraved on the stele is a biography of Khải Định written in Classical Chinese, likely authored by senior court officials but attributed to Khải Định's son and successor Bảo Đại.
+On each side of the pavilion are two tall columns (trụ biểu), "usually described as obelisks with a stupa on top."